jburcsik/pscjam-rag/API_INSTRUCTIONS.md

 # GC Forms RAG API

 This is a Retrieval-Augmented Generation (RAG) system for GC Forms documentation.
-It provides accurate, context-specific answers about GC Forms and its API by using vector embeddings to find the most relevant content.
+It provides accurate, context-specific answers about GC Forms and its API by using vector embeddings to find the most relevant content and generating helpful responses using OpenAI's GPT models.

 ## Live Demo